redhat-developer/vscode-knative/README.md

 * YAML is validated using the [VSCode-YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml)

-* Logging in to a Kubernetes cluster is done via the [Kubernetes extension](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools) (ms-kubernetes-tools.vscode-kubernetes-tools).
+* Login in to a Kubernetes cluster is done via the [Kubernetes extension](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools) (ms-kubernetes-tools.vscode-kubernetes-tools).

   > NOTE: You will need to have the [kubeconfig](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/#the-kubeconfig-environment-variable) for the cluster that you are accessing stored locally.

-*  Knative is run on the [kn cli](https://github.com/knative/client).
-The extension will offer to download and install it if it can't find it.
+*  Knative uses [kn cli](https://github.com/knative/client).
+The extension will offer to download and install the dependencies if needed.

 ## Extension Settings